charles19132/copper/README.md

 bash build.sh
 ```

-4. Pray it doesn't break your system, and you will have a rootfs folder that you can chroot into.
+4. You should have a rootfs folder that you can chroot into.